| | | | | | | | | |

 Instructions

-1. Cook the chutney.
-In a small saucepan or frying pan, heat oil over medium heat.
-Once hot, add the lentils and cook until golden.
-Then add the cumin seeds, shallots, and garlic.
+• In a small saucepan or frying pan, heat 2 teaspoons oil over medium heat.
+Once hot, add 1 tablespoon chana dal and 1 tablespoon split urad dal, then cook until golden.
+Next, add ½ teaspoon cumin seeds, 120 g shallots*, and 3 cloves garlic.
 Saute for a minute or so, or until lightly softened.
-Then add the dried chillies, tomato, sugar, and salt to taste.
+Then add 6 dried red chillies, 2 medium tomatoes, ½ teaspoon sugar, and salt to taste.
 Cook, stirring occasionally, until soft and slightly jammy.

-2. Blend the kara chutney.
-Add the chutney to a high-speed mixer-grinder and blend with water until you achieve a smooth, thick paste.
+• Add the chutney to a high-speed mixer-grinder and blend with 2 tablespoons water until you achieve a smooth, thick paste.

-3. Make the tempering.
-Heat oil in a small tadka pan.
-Once hot, add the black mustard seeds until they pop.
-Immediately add the fresh curry leaves and optionally, extra red chillies.
+• Heat 2 teaspoons oil in a small tadka pan.
+Once hot, add ½ teaspoon mustard seeds until they pop.
+Immediately add 1 sprig curry leaves and optionally, extra dried red chillies.

 Notes